FIRE ADVISORY - For more information CLICK HERE | Call Us: 403-627-5333

 Not sure if thats you?
 Review THIS Map to find out.

-Please complete the form to apply for a new Burn Notification.
-Burn Notifications are good for 10 days upon approval.
+Please complete the form to apply for a new Burn Permit.
+Burn Permits are good for 10 days upon approval.

-Be aware, all Burn Notifications are subject to random inspections.
+Be aware, all Burn Permits are subject to random inspections.
 Owners are subject to penalties under current bylaws and the Province of Alberta Environment regulations.

 Once we receive and review it, we will be in contact with a new permit or to schedule an inspection.
 DO NOT START BURNING UNTIL APPROVED.